YurisCodingClub/pro-check/README.md

 #

 # About ProCheck
-Checklist for you projects showcased in your portfolio
+ProCheck is an interactive checklist for your projects showcased in your portfolio.
+With ProCheck users can make sure to not forget necessary changes and improvements to make their projects stand out.

-## How to contribute
+# How to contribute

 This project aims to be a beginner friendly way to your first contribution to open source.
 If you are looking to make your first contribution, follow the steps below.